alexisbalbachan/blog/_posts/2023-09-23-Pokemon-GEN-I-and-II-Link-Cable-Protocol.md

 Bytes [20:284] are 6 contiguous data structures (44 bytes long each).
 The structure itself describes the attributes of a single pokemon, so naturally there's a structure for every pokemon in the player's party.

+If the player has less than 6 Pokemon, the remaining structures will be copies of the previous ones (E.G: A party of 2 will still have 6 structures but the last one will be repeated 4 times to replace the 4 missing pokemon: 1, 2, 2, 2, 2, 2).
+Those structures will be ignored anyway, so there's no real need to repeat the last structure (any value will do).

 A summary of the structure's fields can be found here: [Bulbapedia -> Pokemon data structure (Generation I)](https://bulbapedia.bulbagarden.net/wiki/Pok%C3%A9mon_data_structure_(Generation_I)).

 I'll also describe them here: